 Netflix Standard Plan: for the all-rounder

-The Standard plan is a solid compromise between the three plans, and costs a sightly higher £7.99 / $12.99 / AU$13.99 per month.
+The Standard plan is a solid compromise between the three plans, and costs a sightly higher £9.99 / $13.99 / AU$15.99 per month, following a price hike in October of 2020.
 Neither too expensive, nor with too few perks, Standard plan is just right.

 You can now watch titles in HD, which will be 720p for some titles (the minimum HD standard) and 1080p for others.
 Most titles on Netflix will benefit from HD viewing, though you’ll need a decent internet connection to run consistently in HD.